 The Master of Public Administration degree is designed for students to begin study in the fall semester.
 Admission is on a rolling basis, but the deadline for consideration for an assistantship or fellowship is April 1 for fall, and November 1 for spring.
-Program can be completed online or on campus.
+The program can be completed online or on campus.

 - A letter of application outlining a student’s career plans and how the MPA degree would further those plans;

 - A resume including the student’s work and volunteer experience; and